-"Sir, our favorite coffee house is offering a 'frequent shopper' card now!
+"Sir, our favorite coffee house is offering a frequent shopper card now!
 We'll have it full in no time!"
-Minion waved the small card in the air while balancing a grey cardboard tray of hot cappuccino in the other hand.
+Minion waved the small card in the air while balancing a grey cardboard tray of hot cappuccinos in the other hand.

 "You get to choose an item or a beverage for free from the store.
 Sort of a reward for being a loyal customer and an incentive to keep coming back."

 "That sounds like a smart marketing strategy.
 Maybe we should implement something like that."

 Minion looked dubious.
 "We're not exactly in the business of marketing our services.
 What are we going to do, offer the city one day free of mayhem after ten evil plans?
 And who'd get to hold the card?
 Maybe the mayor, I guess."

 But Megamind was already warming up to the idea."Ms Ritchi might appreciate it!
 She is one of the most loyal consumers of my e-vil."